 - Cursor:

-Cursor's standalone nature and deep integration with its AI model helps deliver faster and more responsive code suggestions.
-However, performance can vary depending on factors like the complexity of your codebase and the hardware you're using.
+Cursor's standalone nature and deep integration with its AI model make its code suggestions fast and responsive.
+However, its performance can depend on factors like the size of your codebase and the hardware you’re working with.

 Cursor’s performance is strongest when dealing with complex, multi-layered codebases, where its ability to learn and understand your project’s broader context comes into play.
 It’s particularly effective at refining code blocks and enhancing code consistency over time.